vijendharv/api/guidelines.md

 #### <a name="data-date-time"></a>Dates and Times

-> Because the Concur business involves many partnerships and resource models outside of direct influence (especially within travel systems) there are times when incoming values look like a timestamp but because of the business domain it is treated differently than a traditional date or timestamp.
+> Because the business involves many partnerships and resource models outside of direct influence (especially within travel systems) there are times when incoming values look like a timestamp but because of the business domain it is treated differently than a traditional date or timestamp.
 An example of this is a time associated with a travel itinerary which, to be fully understood, must contain additional data like an IATA code.

 * Services SHOULD choose from the following formats to accept and represent dates and timestamps:
   * [RFC 3339 Date and Time on the Internet: Timestamps](#RFC-3339): `YYYY-MM-DDThh:mm:ss.nnn-hh:mmZ`